 Offset Smokers — Traditional stick-burners produce the best smoke flavor and the most satisfying cooking experience.
 The tradeoff is that you need to manage fire every 45–60 minutes and learn proper fire management.
 Best for: dedicated pitmasters who want to learn the craft.

 Electric Smokers — The most beginner-friendly option.
 No fire management, consistent temps, simple operation.
-The tradeoff is the most muted smoke flavor of the three types — wood chips in an electric element just can’t replicate burning wood.
+The tradeoff is the most muted smoke flavor of the three types of smokers — wood chips in an electric element just can’t replicate burning wood.
 Best for: apartment use, beginners, and those who prioritize ease over smoke depth.

 My honest take: if you want real smoke flavor with real convenience, pellet is the right choice.
 If you want to learn BBQ deeply and have time for it, a good offset under $500 teaches you more than any smart grill.
 For pure ease, electric gets the job done.